opensyria/OpenSyria/doc/reduce-memory.md

 ## Memory pool

-- In OpenSyria Core there is a memory pool limiter which can be configured with `-maxmempool=<n>`, where `<n>` is the size in MB (1000).
+- In OpenSY there is a memory pool limiter which can be configured with `-maxmempool=<n>`, where `<n>` is the size in MB (1000).
 The default value is `300`.
   - The minimum value for `-maxmempool` is 5.
   - A lower maximum mempool size means that transactions will be evicted sooner.
-This will affect any uses of `opensyriad` that process unconfirmed transactions.
+This will affect any uses of `opensyd` that process unconfirmed transactions.

 - The unused memory allocated to the mempool (default: 300MB) is shared with the UTXO cache, so when trying to reduce memory usage you should limit the mempool, with the `-maxmempool` command line argument.